MAT in Middle Grades Education through the UGA Teacher Residency Program

 What is a Residency Program?

-The University of Georgia’s Teacher Residency Program is a full-time, in-person, three-semester program that prepares, supports, and retains middle grades teachers.
-In this initial certification program, teacher residents will earn a Master of Arts in Teaching in Middle Grades Science for grades 4-8.
-Additional content areas will be added during the 2026-2027 school year.
+University of Georgia’s Teacher Residency Program is a full-time, in-person, 3-semester program that prepares, supports, and retains middle grades teachers.
+In this initial certification program, teacher residents will earn a Master of Arts in Teaching degree in Middle Grades Science for 4th-8th grades.
+(Additional content areas will be included in the 2026-2027 school year.)

 Why This Residency?